TistoW/MyHelper/README.md

 "# MyHelper"

-just add this on yur dependencies
+just add this on your dependencies

-implementation 'com.github.TistoW:MyHelper:2.0.14'
+implementation 'com.github.TistoW:MyHelper:2.0.16'